-[Answer] No, a little Scotch helps oil the wheels on the mind.
+[Answer] No, a little Scotch helps to oil the wheels in the mind.

 Question 3: What do you do for inspiration?

-[Answer] Thinking up new and novel ways of killing off people I drag in off the street to ask me questions about myself.
+[Answer] Thinking up new and novel ways of killing off people, I often drag people in off the street to ask me questions about myself, then kill them.
+You know, it’s the old story, if I tell you I’ll have to kill you?
 No, sorry, didn’t mean that.
 I haven’t a mean bone in my body.
 Inspiration you say?

-The inquisitor does.
-There are seven floor to ceiling bookcases full of my favorite authors, about 4,000 or so books, aside from the reference library that is mostly in e-book format which run to about 10,000.
+So does the inquisitor.
+There is seven floor to ceiling bookcases full of my favorite authors, about 2,000 or so books, aside from the reference library that is mostly in e-book format which runs to about 10,000.

 Question 4: You read all of these?